 Knowledge is the foremost prerequisite for the adoption of any agricultural technology.
 In the present study, the knowledge level of farmers was assessed with respect to 14 improved mustard cultivation practices.
 Table 1 presents the mean knowledge scores of respondents.
-The findings of Table 1 indicate that among all practices, farmers had the highest level of knowledge regarding climate requirements (mean score 95.67), followed by harvesting (89.34), water management (88.38) and sowing practices (87.56).
+The findings of Table 1 indicate that among all practices, farmers had the highest level of knowledge regarding climate requirements (mean score 95.67%), followed by harvesting (89.34%), water management (88.38%) and sowing practices (87.56%).
 This suggests that farmers are aware of the broad agro-climatic suitability of mustard, which may be attributed to their long-term experience.
 Similar findings were reported by Sharma (2015), who observed that mustard growers in Madhya Pradesh had high awareness of climatic factors and harvesting due to continuous cultivation in their region.

 The relatively high knowledge about harvesting also reflects experiential learning.
 Farmers directly observe crop maturity, pod colour, and shattering tendency in their fields, which makes them more conscious of this practice.
-However, knowledge about seed treatment (23.81), rouging (17.83), and intercropping (22.67) was quite low.
+However, knowledge about seed treatment (23.81%), rouging (17.83%), and intercropping (22.67%) was quite low.
 These are practices requiring technical training and awareness, which farmers often lack.
 Choudhary and Yadav (2012) reported a similar deficiency in mungbean cultivation, where seed treatment was among the least-known practices.
 Recent studies also confirm such gaps: Rakesh Kumar et al. (2023) found that mustard growers in Jammu & Kashmir exhibited the lowest knowledge about pest management and seed treatment.

-Knowledge of fertilization (76.84) and varieties (75.33) was moderate.
+Knowledge of fertilization (76.84%) and varieties (75.33%) was moderate.
 Many farmers use fertilizers, but not in the recommended doses or balanced proportions.
 Similarly, farmers often prefer traditional varieties instead of adopting new, high-yielding cultivars.
 Gogoi et al. (2025) also noted that while mustard farmers in Assam were aware of fertilizer application, only a fraction could correctly identify balanced nutrient schedules and improved varieties.

 Thus, the ranking of practices highlights that experiential knowledge dominates among farmers, whereas scientific knowledge related to modern inputs and techniques remains inadequate.
 This underscores the need for participatory demonstrations, on-farm trials and ICT-based awareness campaigns to close these gaps.

 Table.2.
-Distribution of the respondents on the basis of their knowledge level. n= 120
+Distribution of the respondents on the basis of their knowledge level. (n= 120)